 Figure 3 illustrates how a manufacturer maintains their products' quality-verified status.
 Periodically, without notice to the manufacturer, each product may undergo market check testing, in which samples are procured from local retail markets and tested using the Market Check Method.
 The test results are compared to the product's advertising materials and the Lighting Global SSS; any discrepancies result in a re-test with a sample size of six per test to confirm the problem (or a sample size of four in the case of SHS products).
+The cost of secondary market check testing (i.e. the re-test) must be borne by the manufacturer.
 The samples for re-testing may be obtained from the retail market or random warehouse sampling at the discretion of the Lighting Global program.
-For products quality-verified through the proposed AVM testing, market check testing of each product is guaranteed.
+For products quality-verified through the proposed AVM testing, a follow-up QTM test of each product is guaranteed within six months of the product being launched in the market.

 If a manufacturer wishes to maintain the quality-verified status of its product after two years, re-testing with randomly selected products is required.
 If the product under consideration for renewal is identical to the original product (i.e. no significant design changes have been made), then a renewal test with a sample size of two may be used (at least six units of the product are required to complete this testing).
-However, if significant changes have been made to the design, full QTM testing is required.
+However, if significant changes have been made to the design, full QTM testing of any aspects that have changed is required.
 In any case, if re-testing shows that the product no longer meets the Quality Standards, the product loses its quality-verified status.